elixir4dev/todo_api/Tutorial.md

 # Build a TODO List REST API with Elixir and Phoenix.
 To build a REST API for a TODO list app in Elixir and Phoenix, you can follow these steps:

-In this version will will generate the basic structure of a Phoenix project targeting a REST API.
-This is better than the generic approach `mix phx.new todo_api`  used before when you only want to create a REST API using Phoenix and don’t need LiveView, assets, HTML, dashboard, or mailer.
+In this version will will generate the basic structure of a Phoenix project targeting an HTML API.
+This is better than the generic approach `mix phx.new todo_api`  used before when you only want to create a simple HTML-based resource.

 ## Prerequisites